The Origin of the Orbital Parameter Distribution of Merging Halos: Discussion

 Further exploiting this direct connection to the power spectrum, we explore how the distribution of orbital velocities is changed in the case of a truncated power spectrum associated with the thermal warm dark matter model.
 We find that, given current constraints on the mass of a thermal warm dark matter particle, there are no significant changes in the distribution of orbital parameters on scales of current astrophysical interest.
 As such, it is reasonable to utilize fitting functions for the distribution of orbital velocities of merging dark matter halos that were derived from simulations of CDM even in the case of plausible WDM models.

 In conclusion, our model provides physical insight into the origins of the distribution of orbital velocities of merging halo pairs, and a clear connection to the underlying matter power spectrum.
 While prior measurements of the orbital parameter distribution from N-body simulations have shown only a very weak dependence on halo mass, our model predicts a stronger dependence on mass scales smaller than those which have been explored in these prior studies.
 Our model therefore provides guidance on the extent of the parameter space over which fitting functions, often provided by those prior studies, can be considered to be valid.
+The code used to generate the distribution functions used in this work is publicly available as part of the \href{https://github.com/galacticusorg/galacticus}{\sc Galacticus} toolkit, which also allows those distribution functions to be utilized as part of other calculations made with the toolkit (e.g. evolving populations of subhalos).